Daphne holosericea

 Daphne holosericea is a shrub, of the family Thymelaeaceae.
-It is native to China, specifically Sichuan, Southeast Xizang, and West Yunnan.
+It is native to China, specifically Sichuan and west Yunnan, and Tibet.

 Description

 The shrub is evergreen, and grows from 0.3 to 1.0 meters tall.
 Its slender branches are grayish green and its leaves are clustered by the branches.
 It is often found around other shrubs and herbs in dry valleys at an altitude of 3000 to 3600 meters.